pludoni/active_storage_client_side_encrypted/README.md

 ### tell direct upload to use `encrypted_amazon` service

-- Unforunately, the Direct Upload will always use the default service.
-To pass a different service, you have to patch the `DirectUploadController#direct_upload_url` method.
+- Unfortunately, the Direct Upload will always use the default service.
+To pass a different service, you have to patch the `DirectUploadController#direct_upload_url` method, for example using ``?service_name=xxx``.

 ```ruby
 # config/initializers/active_storage_direct_upload_patch.rb